About the program

 Team: Thomasine Gorry, MD, MGA, Associate Professor of Ophthalmology, Co-Chair of CPUP Clinical Operations: Quality Domain; Joan O'Brien, MD, Chair of Ophthalmology; Sheara Hollin, COO, Scheie Eye Institute; Tomas Aleman, MD, Retina Service; Eydie Miller, MD, Director of Glaucoma Service, Scheie Eye Institute; Aron Berman, MBA, Director of Operations, Scheie Eye Institute; Gideon Whitehead, BM; Michael Kilzi, Esq.

-Patient compliance with perioperative instructions supports improved outcomes and reduces the risk for complications and/or readmission.
+Patient compliance with perioperative instructions supports improved outcomes and reduces the risk of complications and/or readmission.
 There are long lists of instructions and protocols with strong evidence behind them – from diet and medication adherence to spirometer use, cleaning to avoid SSIs and ambulation – that are hard to understand, remember and follow in our current approach.
-This project seeks to develop and test a platform to enable both patients and providers to follow the Enhanced Recovery After Surgery (ERAS) protocol to decrease perioperative complications, readmission rates, and length of stay while improving patient experience.
+This project seeks to develop and test a platform to enable both patients and providers to follow the Enhanced Recovery After Surgery (ERAS) protocol to decrease perioperative complications, readmission rates, and length of stay while improving the patient experience.

 Team: Stephanie Diem, BS, RN-BC, CAHIMS, Clinical Data Analyst; John Regan, MSN, RN, Manager, Clinical Data and Quality Systems; Allen Bar, MD, Clinical Professor, Hannah Lacko, Improvement Advisor; Aida Schumacher, Clinical Nurse Educator

 There are many delays, cancellations and potentially catastrophic patient events that can be eliminated by identifying high-risk patients at the time of surgical scheduling, allowing for a multidisciplinary discussion of a perioperative care plan.
-This project seeks to reduce surgical cancellations and delays, while optimizing patient outcomes and experience by increasing communication between Anesthesia and surgical practices.
+This project seeks to reduce surgical cancellations and delays while optimizing patient outcomes and experience by increasing communication between Anesthesia and surgical practices.

 Team: Marc Royo, MD, Clinical Instructor, Department of Anesthesiology and Critical Care; Elizabeth Valentine, MD, Assistant Professor of Anesthesiology and Critical Care; Renyu Liu, MD, MS, PhD, Associate Professor of Anesthesiology and Critical Care; Onyi Onuoha, MD, MPH Assistant Professor of Anesthesiology and Critical Care; Eric Greenblatt, MD, Associate Professor of Anesthesiology and Critical Care; Kathryn Hall, MD, PGY-4 resident in Anesthesiology; Ronnie Zeidan, MD, PGY-3 resident in Anesthesiology; Joseph Savino, MD, Vice-Chair, Department of Anesthesiology and Critical Care; Lee Fleisher, MD, Chair, Department of Anesthesiology and Critical Care

 Effective transitions of care for patients being discharged from the hospital are critical.
 However, follow-up appointments are currently scheduled via individual phone calls between the patient’s inpatient team and each outpatient clinic without input from the patient.
 This approach has resulted in only 49% of follow-up appointment being kept as scheduled at HUP.
 High no-show rates impact our clinics’ efficiency and revenue while the lack of follow up increases the risk of re-hospitalizations and exacerbations of chronic conditions for patients.
-This project seeks to test new patient scheduling and engagement strategies to reduce no-shows and cancellations, streamline care coordination, and improve patient experience.
+This project seeks to test new patient scheduling and engagement strategies to reduce no-shows and cancellations, streamline care coordination, and improve the patient experience.

 Team: Rahul Banerjee, MD, Resident Physician, Department of Internal Medicine; Alex Suarez, Perelman School of Medicine; Scott Schlegel, MBA, Associate Vice President, Electronic Health Record Integration, UPHS; Michael McFall, Admission and Discharge Coordinator, HUP; Jennifer Myers, MD, Director of Quality and Safety Education, Perelman School of Medicine